tphathuin1802/tphathuin1802/README.md

 ### HI THERE, I'M PHAT HUYNH

-I have a passion for the Data Science domain and integrating it into webpages, as well as applying my Economics knowledge to enhance business performance.
+I have a passion for the Data Science in Economics domain, especially integrating it into website, as well as applying my Economics knowledge to enhance business performance.

  🤖  "In God we trust, all others bring data"